XorTroll/uLaunch/cur-changelog.md

   - The background colors (unique for app, folder, homebrew, etc) were changed to more visually appealing ones

 - Updated EntryIcons, OverIcons and QuickIcons to reflect the maximum `384x384` size in icons.
 In some of them, the base icon design / colors were changed to more fitting ones ;)

+> For previous versions, please visit their respective release pages